Matthew 28:18-20, Matthew 22:37-39

 The story of our church is still being written.
 God continues to change lives for the sake of Christ by His Spirit, through the ministries and people of our church.

-In 2005 God placed a calling and a dream within a small group of people to see a church that proclaims the authority of God's Word without apology come to the Markham area.
-Soon prayer meetings began, ideas were articulated and eventually plans were underway for a Tuesday evening service in a community centre in Markham.
-This group met on Tuesday evenings for approximately one year and went on to become the fourth church planted by Harvest Bible Fellowship in Canada.
-In the fall of 2006, this group of believers began worshipping on Sundays in a school in Markham and Harvest Bible Chapel was the initial name chosen for the church.
-Paul Whittingstall began as Senior Pastor in December 2007.
+In 2005, God placed a calling and a dream within a small group of people to see a church that unapologetically proclaims the authority of God's Word come to the Markham area.
+Soon, prayer meetings began, ideas were articulated and plans were underway for a Tuesday evening service in a community centre.
+After approximately one year, they moved to worshipping on Sundays in a local school.
+By the fall of 2006, they became the fourth church planted by Harvest Bible Fellowship in Canada and Harvest Bible Chapel York Region was born!

 In 2017, a new church planting movement, the Great Commission Collective (GCC), was formed.
 In November of 2017, our church joined the GCC.
 We are grateful for our rich heritage, and now move forward with a renewed passion to be a worshipping and sending church in the GCC.
 As a result, our church is no longer associated with Harvest Bible Chapel Chicago.

-In October 2019 we officially changed our church name to Hope Bible Church Markham.
-We chose to identify ourselves by a Biblical theme that incorporates a meaning that is transcendent, timeless, understood by church and unchurched people alike.
-A theme that reflects our church's culture of both bold preaching and a welcoming and loving environment.
-A theme that reflects the transformation that we experience by the power of the Gospel.
+In October 2019, we officially changed our church name to Hope Bible Church Markham.
+We chose to identify ourselves by a biblical theme that incorporates a meaning that is transcendent, timeless, understood by church and unchurched people alike.
+It’s a theme that reflects our church's culture of both bold preaching and a welcoming and loving environment.
+It reflects the transformation that we experience by the power of the Gospel.
+Same church, new name.